 - How can I use my students' families and cultural backgrounds to enrich the classroom and instruction?

-- Make the effort to learn simple communication in another language with translation websites like Babelfish, Google Translation and World Lingo.
+- Make the effort to learn simple communication in another language with translation websites like Babelfish, Google Translate and World Lingo.

 - How to Show Respect for All Families (PDF), excerpted from Teaching Tolerance's free Starting Small kit